 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

-Swallow the tablets whole; do not split, chew, or crush them.
+Swallow the tablets and HD tablets whole; do not split, chew, or crush them.
 If you are taking the chewable tablets, you may chew or swallow them whole.

 For children who have trouble chewing, the chewable tablets may be crushed and mixed with 1 teaspoon (5 mL) of liquid such as water, juice, or breast milk in a clean cup.
 The tablets will absorb the liquid and fall apart within 2 minutes.
-Using a spoon, crush any remaining pieces of the tablets.
+Crush any remaining pieces of the tablets with a spoon.
 Drink the mixture right away.
-If any of the medication is left in the cup, add another teaspoonful (5 mL) of liquid, swirl and take it right away.
+If any of the medication is left in the cup, add another teaspoonful (5 mL) of liquid, swirl, and take it right away.

-Before you take raltegravir oral suspension for the first time, read the written instructions that come with it that describe how to prepare the medication.
+Before you take raltegravir granules for oral suspension for the first time, read the written instructions that come with it that describe how to prepare the medication.
 Empty the contents of one granule packet into the mixing cup and add 2 teaspoons (10 mL) of water.
 Gently swirl the contents in the mixing cup for 45 seconds; do not shake.
 Use the dosing syringe provided to measure the amount of medication that your doctor has prescribed.
-Use the mixture within 30 minutes of preparation and discard any remaining suspension.
+Use the mixture within 30 minutes of preparation.
+Discard any remaining suspension.

 Continue to take raltegravir even if you feel well.
 Do not stop taking raltegravir or your other anti-HIV medications without talking to your doctor.
 If you stop taking raltegravir or skip doses, your condition may become worse and the virus may become resistant to treatment.